Welcome to our Winter 2022 Gear Guide!

 - Find deals or buy used from top brands.

-- REI—Another high quality gear source who is committed to making the world a better place with great gear and the #Optoact and #Optoutside movements.
-REI has a used gear section, too.
+- REI—Another high quality gear source who is committed to making the world a better place with great gear and the #Optoact and #Optoutside movements, with a used gear section.

 - For snuggly toasty accessories, from hats to mittens to sunscreen, check out our Best Cold-Weather Accessories guide.